jshaffstall/PyPhysicsSandbox/README.md

 * Hit shapes in a specific direction with a given force
 * Handles Thousands of Shapes

+## Tutorials

+Screencasts highlighting various features of the sandbox are available on the YouTube channel: https://www.youtube.com/channel/UCybNk1XwGtiPyiLVitMFmsQ

 ## Installation

 ###Python 3